 This study also conducts two diagnostic tests for both regression models.
-The first test is using an alternative measure of firm size, i.e., natural logarithm of ending total assets.
+The first test is using an alternative measure of firm size, natural logarithm of ending total assets.
 Regression results of both models using this size variable yield the same inferences as those reported earlier.
 The second test involves an alternative measure of firm performance.
 For the first model about characteristics of no-code firms, an alternative measure of firm performance is return on assets (ROA).
-The use of ROA produces the same inferences as earlier results.
+The use of ROA produces the same inferences as earlier results with a minor exception that ROA is significant at 0.10 level.
 For the second regression model about the effect of having no ethics code on financial performance, an alternative measure is whether ROA for the prior year is below the sample median value of -0.4863.
-The dummy variable of ROA is used instead of the ROA itself because of an exceptionally high and negative correlation of -0.996 between ROA and RISK.
+This study uses the dummy variable of ROA instead of the ROA itself because of an exceptionally high and negative correlation of -0.996 between ROA and RISK.
 The inferences based on this alternative measure are virtually the same as those reported earlier.